• Skip to main content

 Why Do We Add Yogurt?

-This is a moist chocolate cake with Greek yogurt.
+This is a moist chocolate cake with yogurt.
 There are many reasons why we use yogurt in the batter.
 It elevates a cake's texture and flavor.
 And we would highly recommend using only Greek yogurt because it is richer and creamier.

 • First and foremost, yogurt adds creaminess to the cake texture and helps the crumb retain more moisture – this is the main reason this cake is so moist.